 The Swedish MISS cohort: the initial shock

-The study that tipped the debate is Swedish.
-The MISS cohort (Melanoma in Southern Sweden) followed 29,518 women for 20 years, stratifying participants by their level of sun exposure.
-The results, published in the Journal of Internal Medicine in 2014, are unequivocal: women who avoided the sun had twice the all-cause mortality of those in the highest exposure group (PubMed).
+The Swedish MISS cohort (Melanoma in Southern Sweden) followed 29,518 women for 20 years and classified them by reported sun-exposure habits.
+In the analysis published in the Journal of Internal Medicine in 2014, women who avoided the sun had twice the all-cause mortality of those in the highest exposure group (PubMed).
+This is an observational association, not a randomized comparison of a sun prescription.

-In 2016, a competing risk analysis of the same cohort sharpened the comparison.
-Non-smoking women who avoided the sun had a life expectancy comparable to smokers in the highest exposure group.
-Total sun avoidance proved to be a risk factor of the same magnitude as active smoking (PubMed).
+In 2016, a competing-risk analysis of the same cohort observed that nonsmoking women who avoided the sun had a life expectancy comparable to smokers in the highest-exposure group (PubMed).
+This magnitude comparison does not mean avoidance is causally equivalent to smoking or that seeking more UV cancels that risk.

 The Adventist cohort: the reverse J-curve